 Politically Exposed Person

-Under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act, a politically exposed person (also called a “PEP”) is a foreign national who holds, or has held, one of the following offices or positions in or for a foreign country:
+Under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act, a politically exposed person (also called a “PEP”) is a person who holds, or has held, one of the following offices or positions:

 - Head of state.

 - Member of the executive council of government.

 - Member of a legislature.

 - Military officer with a rank of general or above.

 - President of a state-owned company or a state-owned bank.

 - Head of a government agency.